Westervelt Ecological Services

 Regulating Agencies

-Four federal regulatory agencies manage habitat impacts the U.S Army Corps of Engineers (USACE), the Environmental Protection Agency (EPA), the U.S. Fish and Wildlife Service (USFWS) and the National Marine Fisheries Service (NOAA).
-The USACE and EPA manage impacts to stream and wetland habitat regulated under Section 404 of the Clean Water Act.
-The USFWS and NOAA manage impacts to endangered species’ habitats regulated by the Endangered Species Act.
+The USACE and EPA manage impacts on stream and wetland habitats regulated under Section 404 of the Clean Water Act.
+The USFWS and NOAA manage impacts on endangered species’ habitats regulated by the Endangered Species Act.
 There are also numerous state regulations and agencies that provide additional protection for habitat and species.

 Federal_Logos.height-500.format-webp